TrevorShelby/Mao-Online/protocol.md

 	}
 }
 ```
-`from` describes the card being moved, and `to` describes where it is being moved to.
+`from` describes where the card is being moved from, and `to` describes where it is being moved to.
 Both objects will *always* have a `source` property that describes the type of area that the card is being moved from or to.
+There is a section for each different variant for both types of objects below.

-###From the Client's Hand
+###Hand-`from` Objects
 ```JSON
 {
 	"source": "hand",
 	"cardIndex": 0
 }
 ```
-The `cardIndex` describes the exact card in the client's hand that is being moved.
+`cardIndex` describes the exact card in the client's hand that is being moved.
 If the cardIndex is 0, the first card in the client's hand is moved.

-###To the Client's Hand
+###Hand-`to` Objects
 ```JSON
 {
 	"source": "hand",
 }
 ```

-###From and To a Pile
+###Pile-`from` and -`to` Objects
 ```JSON
 {
 	"source": "pile",